Loudspeakers in mosques: India

 In India, noise pollution activists have called for restricting the use of loudspeakers, stating religion is not a ground to violate noise rules.
-In 1999, in debating a proposed blanket ban on loudspeakers atop mosques, some political leaders in India alleged that loudspeakers had been used to create communal tension, and that they had been used to incite a riot in Nandurbar, Maharashtra state, on November 10, 1999.
+In 1999, in debating a proposed blanket ban on loudspeakers atop mosques, some political leaders in India alleged that loudspeakers had been used to create communal tension, and that they had been used to incite a riot in Nandurbar, Maharashtra, on November 10, 1999.

 Indonesia

 Indonesia, the world's most populous Muslim nation, has recognized that the overzealous use of sound amplification by its many mosques is an environmental issue and appears to be taking official measures to curb the problem.
 However, in August 2018, a woman who complained of the volume of her local mosque's speakers was eventually given an 18-month prison sentence for blasphemy, while mobs burned 14 Buddhist temples following the news of her complaint against the loudspeakers.
-As a direct response to this incident, Indonesia's Ministry of Religious Affairs issued a circular on Adhan or the Islamic call to prayer, with guidelines on when and how it ought to be broadcast by mosques.
-The issue continues to divide as of March 2022 when the Ministry issued even stricter guidelines, which included restricting sound levels to 100 decibels, with no mention of distance from the source of sound output, and any pre-call to prayer sermons to 10 minutes duration, down from the previous 15.
+As a direct response to this incident, the Ministry of Religious Affairs issued a circular on adhan, with guidelines on when and how it ought to be broadcast by mosques.
+The issue continues to divide as of March 2022, when the Ministry issued even stricter guidelines, which included restricting sound levels to 100 decibels, with no mention of distance from the source of sound output, and any pre-call to prayer sermons to 10 minutes' duration, down from the previous 15.

+Mauritius

+On the island of Mauritius, where Muslims make up just over 18 percent of the population, the excessive use of amplification threatened national security following a court ruling in March 2007.
+Judge Paul Lam Shang Leen ruled that the use of loudspeakers and amplification outside the Hidayat-E-Islam mosque in a residential area of Quatre-Bornes for Azaan to be unlawful, and to be a breach of Noise Prevention Regulations (1939 et 1955).
+This followed a court action initiated by lawyer Gavin Glover against the Municipality of Quatre-Bornes.
+Soon after the court ruling, a large crowd of protesters assembled in front of Gavin Glover's house and another group was preparing to protest in front of the National Assembly.
+Various politicians intervened in an attempt to prevent further escalation of the situation.